(Last Updated 08/22/2024)

 105 Mass.
 Code Regs.
 500.003; 105 Mass.
 Code Regs.
 500.006; 105 Mass.
 Code Regs.
 590.001

-Massachusetts requires date labeling on some prepackaged perishables items that have an estimated shelf life of less than 90 days and shellfish.
-Fresh meat, poultry, fish, fruits, and vegetables that are unpackaged or in containers allowing sensory examination, and food products pre-packaged for retail sale weighing less than 1 1/2 ounces are exempt from this date labeling requirement.
-Massachusetts requires that that shellfish packages smaller than 1/2 gallon are marked with either a "sell-by" or "best if used by" date, and that shellfish packages with capacity of 1/2 gallon or more are labeled with the date of shucking. “[F]ood can only be sold past its ‘sell by’ or ‘best if used by’ date if: (1) it is wholesome and its sensory physical qualities have not significantly diminished; (2) it is segregated from the food products which are not past date; and (3) it is clearly marked as being past date.”
+In addition to those date labels required under the FDA model Food Code provisions adopted by Massachusetts, Massachusetts requires date labeling on some prepackaged perishables items that have an estimated shelf life of less than 90 days.
+Fresh meat, poultry, fish, fruits, and vegetables that are unpackaged or in containers allowing sensory examination, and food products pre-packaged for retail sale weighing less than 1 1/2 ounces are exempt from this date labeling requirement. “[F]ood can only be sold past its ‘sell by’ or ‘best if used by’ date if: (1) it is wholesome and its sensory physical qualities have not significantly diminished; (2) it is segregated from the food products which are not past date; and (3) it is clearly marked as being past date.”
+The sale or donation of past date reduced oxygen packaging items and refrigerated, ready-to-eat, time/temperature control for safety food is prohibited.

 Overview